Rhode Island Food Code (216-RICR-50-10-1)

 1.7.4 Performance and Risk-Based Inspections

-A. RIDOH shall prioritize, and conduct inspections based upon its assessment of a food establishment's history of compliance with the Code and these Regulations and the establishment's potential as a vector of foodborne illness by evaluating:
+A. RIDOH shall prioritize, and conduct inspections based upon its assessment of a food establishment's history of compliance with the Code and this Part and the establishment's potential as a vector of foodborne illness by evaluating:

-1. Past performance, for nonconformance with the Code and these Regulations or HACCP plan requirements that are critical;
+1. Past performance, for nonconformance with the Code and this Part or HACCP plan requirements that are critical;

-2. Past performance, for numerous or repeat violations of the Code and these Regulations or HACCP plan requirements that are noncritical;
+2. Past performance, for numerous or repeat violations of the Code and this Part or HACCP plan requirements that are noncritical;

 3. Past performance, for complaints investigated and found to be valid;